cornejobarraza/expo-libvlc-player/README.md

 https://code.videolan.org/videolan/vlc-android/-/issues/1495

-On iOS, the `VLCKit` player deselects the current video track after switching screens.
+On iOS, the `VLCKit` player loses the current video track after pausing in the background.

-The current workaround selects the previous video track but this causes a brief black screen.
+The current workaround restores the selected video track but this causes a brief black screen.

 https://code.videolan.org/videolan/VLCKit/-/issues/743